From food triggers to uncomfortable digestive symptoms, here are 5 steps you can take to work towards healing your gut.

 The digestive system is one of my favourite parts of the human body as it’s truly the basis for whole body health.
 It’s where we digest, absorb, and assimilate nutrients and it’s the major home of our immune system, protecting us from harmful pathogens, foreign particles and toxic substances entering our body.
-Our digestive tract is the primary barrier between us and the outside environment, and that my friends, is why gut health is so critical!
+Our digestive tract is the primary barrier between us and the outside environment, and that my friends, is why gut health is so critical.

 In a perfect world our gut would be happily metabolizing the food we eat, removing waste efficiently and fighting off illnesses effectively.
 And while many people go through most of their life without much complaint (#jealous), many aren’t experiencing the luxury of a robust digestive system and are instead experiencing food triggers, uncomfortable digestive symptoms, unusual bowel habits, and chronic inflammation.
-The list goes on, really.

 5 Steps to Heal Your Gut